LoKI: Low-damage Knowledge Implanting of Large Language Models: Low-damage Knowledge Implanting

-We apply KVA on the \emph{Massive Multitask Language Understanding} (MMLU) benchmark \cite{DBLP:conf/aaai/KemkerMAHK18} to measure individual knowledge vector contributions to the pretrained model's performance on general tasks.
-MMLU is ideal because: \begin{itemize} \item it has 57 diverse subjects (STEM, humanities, professional, etc.), which covers a broad spectrum of general-knowledge tasks, ensuring extracted vectors are not domain-specialized; \item its standardized prompts and evaluation make attributions comparable across tasks; \item high performance on MMLU correlates with real-world language understanding, so protecting original performance is measurable. \end{itemize} We calculate IG scores of each FFN's knowledge output nodes using the top 50 examples from each subject in the MMLU benchmark.
-We denote the recorded IG scores as \(\mathbf{IG} \in \mathbb{R}^{N \times L \times D}\), where \(N\) represents the number of examples, \(L\) denotes the number of layers in the model, and \(D\) indicates the dimensionality of the knowledge output nodes.
-We conducted this process using an A100 GPU for Llama3.1-8B-Instruct \cite{DBLP:journals/corr/abs-2407-21783}.
-The average time required for each sample is 16.14 seconds.
-It's important to note that the KVA needs to be executed only once for each model, regardless of the downstream tasks.
-In other words, this computational overhead occurs just once per model.
-Implementation details and further discussions can be found in Appendix A.
+Pretrained LLMs exhibit a wide range of capabilities, including world knowledge, common-sense reasoning, and instruction following.
+While it is difficult to precisely determine the full scope of an LLM’s internal knowledge, it can be approximated through extensive textual input~\cite{DBLP:conf/iclr/MengSABB23}.
+To evaluate the contribution of individual knowledge vectors to general-purpose performance—and to identify those with minimal impact on core capabilities—a critical factor is the choice of dataset for quantitative analysis.
+To ensure broad domain coverage, we apply KVA to the \texttt{Massive Multitask Language Understanding (MMLU)} benchmark~\cite{DBLP:conf/aaai/KemkerMAHK18}.
+MMLU is ideal because: \begin{itemize} \item it has 57 diverse subjects (STEM, humanities, professional, etc.), which covers a broad spectrum of general-knowledge tasks, ensuring the evaluation score of vectors is not domain-specialized; \item its standardized prompts and evaluation make attributions comparable across tasks; \item high performance on MMLU correlates with real-world language understanding, so protecting original performance is measurable. \end{itemize} This process, executed on an RTX4090 GPU using Llama3.1-8B-Instruct~\cite{DBLP:journals/corr/abs-2407-21783}, takes an average of 9.69 seconds per sample.
+In parallel, we apply KVA to the full MMLU dataset.
+Results show that the final selected nodes—based on the Layer-Balanced Strategy (detailed later)—overlap by \textbf{97.57\%} between the reduced set and the full dataset.
+This confirms that our sampling strategy substantially reduces computational cost while preserving high fidelity in attribution outcomes.
+Notably, KVA needs to be performed only once per model, independent of downstream tasks.
+That is, this computational overhead is incurred a single time per model.
+Implementation details and additional discussion are provided in Appendix A.

-To determine if the attribution scores accurately represent the importance of individual knowledge vectors to overall task performance, we performed ablation experiments and presented the results in Section \ref{sec:ablation_kva}.